-The annual of the company should be at least S$100 million and staff size of 200 employees or less.
-In addition, at least 30 percent of its shares should be locally owned.
-A qualified SME will enjoy 70 percent of funding support from the government.
-A non-SME will get a 20 percent hike on comparable support previously offered by the CDG.
+The annual of the company should be at least S$100 million and the staff size of 200 employees or less.
+In addition, at least 30 per cent of its shares should be locally owned.
+A qualified SME will enjoy 70 per cent of funding support from the government.
+A non-SME will get a 20 per cent hike on comparable support previously offered by the CDG.

 PACT (Extended Grant)

-PACT is an extended grant based on a previous grand of the same name.
-The old PACT aimed at enhancing mutually beneficial partnership between local companies and larger global companies.
+PACT is an extended grant based on a previous grant of the same name.
+The old PACT aimed at enhancing mutually beneficial partnerships between local companies and larger global companies.